Explore what it takes to improve the wealth management user experience

 Tight integration between various applications is critical for maximizing time savings.
 Advisor360° views integration as:

-Technology should be intuitive
+Financial wealth management technology should be intuitive

 Software should be easy to use, requiring as few clicks or swipes as possible for frequently used functions.
 Studies have shown that “intuitive” and “fast” are often interchangeable in a user’s mind; quick access can be just as important as page load speed.